abhiTronix/vidgear/docs/gears/streamgear/ssm/usage.md

 ## Usage with Additional Streams

 In addition to Primary Stream, you can easily generate any number of additional Secondary Streams of variable bitrates or spatial resolutions, using exclusive [`-streams`](../../params/#a-exclusive-parameters) attribute of `stream_params` dictionary parameter.
-You just need to add each resolution and bitrate/framerate as list of dictionaries to this attribute, and rest is done automatically _(More detailed information can be found [here ➶](../../params/#a-exclusive-parameters))_.
+You just need to add each resolution and bitrate/framerate as list of dictionaries to this attribute, and rest is done automatically.

+!!! info "A more detailed information on `-streams` attribute can be found [here ➶](../../params/#a-exclusive-parameters)"

 The complete example is as follows:

 !!! note "If input video-source contains any audio stream/channel, then it automatically gets assigned to all generated streams without any extra efforts."